seishun/node-steam/README.md

 Requests the Steam level of a number of specified accounts.
 The `steamids` argument should be an array of SteamIDs.

-The single object parameter of the `callback` has the requested account IDs as properties and the level as their values.
+The single object parameter of the `callback` has the requested SteamIDs as properties and the level as their values.
 Example:

 ```js
 {